 Check out your local preferred veterinary practice before purchasing your pet as not all vets are specialists in rabbit health and welfare, or may not take your insurance plan.

-Keeping your pet healthy with a good balanced diet is very important, improves their dental health, obesity issues, and cuts down on vet visits.
+Keeping your pet healthy with a well-balanced diet is very important, improves their dental health, obesity issues, and cuts down on vet visits.

-Rabbits can catch fleas and other parasites, more oftenly from other pets if in a mixed household.
-It’s important to keep up routine treatments, particularly if as insurers can refuse insurance claims where it’s found the owner hasn’t.
+Rabbits can catch fleas and other parasites, more often from other pets if in a mixed household.
+It’s important to keep up routine treatments, particularly if insurers can refuse insurance claims where it’s found the owner hasn’t.